icloud-photos-downloader/icloud_photos_downloader/FAQ.md

 Advanced Data Protection (ADP) for iCloud accounts is not supported because iCloudPD simulates web access, which is disabled with ADP.

+### Occasional Errors

+Some authentication errors may be resolved by clearing `.pycloud` subfolder in the user's home dir.
+[Example](https://github.com/icloud-photos-downloader/icloud_photos_downloader/issues/772#issuecomment-1950963522)

 ### System Keyring

 You can store your password in the system keyring using the `icloud` command-line tool: